dganesan/mhealth-course/chapter3-activityrecognition/ch3-freq-domain-features.md

 {:toc}
 ---

+Certainly!
+Let's incorporate "cycling" as a prime example in our exploration of frequency domain features:

+### Frequency Domain Features

-**Frequency domain features:** This class of features represents information about periodic patterns and rhythmic behavior in the signal.
-Again, you saw such features in the pedometer case study, where you were asked to look for a periodic pattern in the walking signal.
-This is exactly the type of information that we are looking to extract, but by leveraging some more powerful methods.
+Frequency domain features offer insights into the periodic patterns and rhythmic behaviors inherent within a signal.
+Activities that manifest a repetitive or cyclic nature are especially ripe for analysis using these features.
+Recall the pedometer case study, where a periodic pattern in the walking signal was evident.
+By utilizing sophisticated techniques, we can extrapolate this rhythmic data even more effectively.

-While the methods themselves are outside the scope of our review, the features are important to understand.
-The dominant frequency feature corresponds to the most significant rhythmic component in the data.
-For example, in the case of the walking traces, this would be the steps, with a period of roughly ½ second per step.
-The signal energy is another way of looking at the amount of variation in the accelerometer data - the larger its periodic components, the more the signal energy.
-There are other such frequency domain features, but these two are sufficient for our needs.

-*Examples of frequency domain features: Dominant frequency, Signal Energy.*
+While a comprehensive discussion on the methods may be beyond our current scope, understanding the core features and their practical applications is essential.
+We look at two frequency domain features in this section.

+#### Key Features:

+- **Dominant Frequency**
+- **Signal Energy**

+Let's explore these frequency domain features in detail:

+#### Dominant Frequency

+- **Definition**: Represents the most significant rhythmic component or periodic pattern within the data.
+- **Utility**: Provides insights into the primary repetitive behavior of an activity.
+- **Examples**: In a walking trace, the dominant frequency would typically represent the periodic footfalls.
+If an individual takes a step roughly every half a second, this frequency would mirror the repetitive stepping pattern.

+####  Signal Energy

+- **Definition**: Measures the magnitude or intensity of variations within the accelerometer data.
+The more pronounced its periodic components, the higher the signal energy.
+- **Utility**: Gives an overall perspective on the robustness and amplitude of periodic elements within a signal.
+- **Examples**: Activities with clear repetitive patterns, such as cycling, would display higher signal energy due to the consistent pedal strokes.

+### Applications and Insights

+Visualizing a scenario of walking on a treadmill, as depicted in the subsequent figure, reveals a few dominant frequencies.
+Some could be harmonics of the main walking frequency.
+However, zeroing in on the primary dominant frequencies illuminates the core periodicity of the walking rhythm.

 The figure below shows an example for walking on a treadmill.
 You can see that there seem to be a few dominant frequencies, and some of them are harmonics of the frequency of the walking.
 But the dominant frequencies give you sufficient information about the periodicity of walking.

  <img src="images/image3.png" alt="drawing" width="500"/>

 _Figure 2: Energy in different frequency bands for accelerometer data collected during walking_

+Extending our focus beyond accelerometer data, gyroscope data can also offer valuable frequency domain insights, especially in the context of cycling:

+- **Pedal Rotations**: The dominant frequency extracted from gyroscopic data during cycling would correlate to the consistent rotations of the pedals.
+As a rider pedals in rhythmic cycles, the gyroscope captures this behavior, making the dominant frequency a pivotal feature for analysis.

+- **Change in Cycling Speeds**: Variations in cycling speed, like transitioning from a slow pedal to a rapid sprint, will exhibit different rhythmic patterns in the data.
+Understanding the dominant frequency in these cases helps ascertain the main cycling rhythm.

+### Concluding Thoughts

+Frequency domain features, although somewhat more intricate than their time-domain counterparts, are instrumental in discerning activities based on their rhythmic and cyclic attributes.
+From distinguishing between a leisurely stroll and a rapid sprint using dominant frequencies to identifying the energy of rhythmic activities like cycling using signal energy, these features are foundational in signal analysis and activity identification.